 - 8:30 8:45 am: Overview and Introduction - 8:45 9:30 am: Kaela Martins, Manager, Environmental Programs, Retail Industry Leaders Association (virtual) - LDPE Film Packaging Sustainability in Retail: RILA will share insights and lessons learned from the retail industry on packaging sustainability.
 The presentation will include a discussion of tradeoffs, supplier engagement, and how sustainable packaging solutions move through supply chain distribution centers.
 LDPE Film, a common packaging type used in retail packaging applications, will be the primary focus for this presentation. - 9:30 10:15 am: Kevin Callahan, Chief Operating Officer, Barrier Plastics (in-person) - Protective Packaging: The session will take a deep dive into protective packaging and delve in the scientific foundation of packaging choices and design.
-Packaging design, analysis and alternative technologies will presented. - 10:15 10:30 am: Break, Break, Sponsored by Givaudan - 10:30 11:15 am: Ken McGuire, Research Fellow, The Procter & Gamble Company (inperson) - Review of Procter & Gamble corporate sustainability goals and a dive into 2-3 projects as examples of how we are trying to hit our goals. - 11:15 12:00 pm: Christopher Layton, Director of Sustainability, Plastics Division, Eastman Chemical Company (virtual) - No trade-offs.
+Packaging design, analysis and alternative technologies will presented. - 10:15 10:30 am: Break, Break, Sponsored by Givaudan - 10:30 11:15 am: Ken McGuire, Research Fellow, The Procter & Gamble Company (inperson) - Procter & Gamble has set ambitious sustainability goals for the future.
+Ken's talk will cover their Ambition 2030 goals geared towards improving sustainable consumption, ensuring 100% of their packaging is recyclable or reusable, and reducing the use of virgin petroleum based plastics by 50%.
+In addition, he will discuss three different projects from the perspective of R&D in various stages of execution to demonstrate how the company is working to achieve these goals: Virgin Recycled Resins (being commercialized by PureCycle), Holy Grail, and EC30 - 11:15 12:00 pm: Christopher Layton, Director of Sustainability, Plastics Division, Eastman Chemical Company (virtual) - No trade-offs.
 No compromises.
-Here's how to create a recycled content reality that works: The promise of recycling sounds pretty amazing - today's package becomes tomorrow's package over and over again.
+Here's how to create a recycled content reality 0 that works: The promise of recycling sounds pretty amazing - today's package becomes tomorrow's package over and over and over again.
 Except that we're not currently delivering on that promise when it comes to plastics.
 As you likely know, our current mechanical system works very well for some plastics, but it's not equipped to handle complex multi-layered packages, films or other innovations that have delivered countless product and consumer benefits.
 That means our current system struggles to create the amount of quality recycled content brands need to fulfill their recycled content goals.
 So, how can brands deliver on their recycled content goals, and deliver on the promise of recycling, without compromising the performance or quality of their packaging and products?
 Material-to-material molecular recycling is a key piece of the equation.
 By breaking plastics down to their molecular form, this process produces recycled content that looks like - and performs like - first-generation content.
 Better yet, molecular recycling enables the use of waste plastic in durable, refillable and reusable applications.
 Not only can molecular recycling help brands create better packaging solutions, but it also delivers these solutions with a lower environmental impact than first-generation, non-recycled materials.
 In a fast-moving presentation, Chris Layton from Eastman will walk through our current recycling realities, how molecular recycling complements current recycling solutions and how it enables challenging applications in new ways.

-12:00 - 1:30 pm Lunch

-Sponsored By: Phibrochem

-1:30 - 5:00 pm Probiotics

-Session Chair: Alex Perez, Reckitt
+12:00 - 1:30 pm Lunch Sponsored By: Phibrochem 1:30 - 5:00 pm Probiotics Session Chair: Alex Perez, Reckitt